Jagannath Temple, Digha

-The Jagannath Temple at Digha, officially named Digha Jagannath Dham, is a Hindu temple dedicated to Jagannath, located in the coastal town of Digha, Purba Medinipur district, West Bengal, India.
+The Jagannath Temple at Digha, is a Hindu temple dedicated to Jagannath, located in the town of Digha, Purba Medinipur district, West Bengal, India.
 The temple enshrines the deity Jagannath, a form of Vishnu, along with his siblings Balarama and Subhadra.
 The temple was inaugurated on 30 April 2025 after a prana pratishtha (consecration) ceremony.

 The temple is sacred to the Vaishnava tradition of Hinduism and has been constructed as a replica of the famous Jagannath Temple in Puri, Odisha.
 The project was announced in 2018, construction commenced in 2022, and the temple was officially inaugurated on 30 April 2025.

 History

 Planning and construction

 Mamata Bannerjee, Chief Minister of West Bengal, announced the construction of Jagannath Temple at Digha on 20 December 2018.
 The project aimed to create a grand temple complex to attract devotees and tourists, similar to the Jagannath Temple in Puri.

 The detailed project report of the temple was completed by August 2019.
 CM Mamata Banerjee announced on 20 August 2019 that the construction of the temple would be completed within two years.

 There was talk of building a new temple on the site of the old Jagannath temple on the seashore.
 However, the temple could not be built there due to environmental restrictions.
 Later, land was selected for building the temple next to Digha railway station.
 Digha-Shankarpur Development Authority provided 20 acres of land for the temple.
 The construction of the temple was entrusted to West Bengal Housing Infrastructure Development Corporation (HIDCO).
 State Minister Akhil Giri launched the Jagannath Temple construction work on the auspicious Akshaya Tritiya Tithi in May 2022, an initiative of the state government.
 2 billion was allocated as construction cost.